-Proofreading can be difficult because your mind already sees the paper as you wrote it.
+Proofreading can be difficult because your mind remembers what you meant and doesn't always see what you actually wrote.
 However, there are some ways to shake up your perception so you can see your paper with fresh eyes and spot any errors.

 1) Work ahead.
 The best way to see your paper fresh is to walk away from it for a few days.
 This means you need to have your rough draft finished a week before it is due.

 2) Listen to your teachers.
-If your teachers tell you have run-on sentences, then take advantage of their expertise and look for the problem they’ve already pointed out.
+If your teachers say you have run-on sentences, then look for run-on sentences.
+Take advantage of their expertise!

-3) Plan to read your paper several times – each time for a different challenge:
+3) Plan to read your paper several times – see the tabs above for each different challenge:

-4) Always run spell-checker.
+4) Always run spell-checker AND grammar checker.
 It won’t catch every error, but it can compare a paper space by space to an established standard.
-You should run spell-checker every time you make a change.

-6) Use a ruler.
-Place a ruler or blank piece of paper under each line as you read down the paper.
+7) Use a ruler.
+Place a ruler or blank piece of paper under each line as you read.
 This is a good technique if you find a whole page of text overwhelming.

 8) Read from the bottom up.
 Using a ruler as a guide, start reading from the bottom of your paper.
 Read the last sentence, then the next to last.
-Reading your sentences out of order will help you look at what you've actually written instead of remembering what you meant to say.
+Reading your sentences out of order helps you focus on structure instead of content.

 9) Get a second opinion.
 Submit your paper to the OWL-Online Writing Lab in D2L or come to the AARC!